 Detour Before Dark: Tipping glasses at Old Sugar Mill

-When the Delta Breeze is gently moving over the state capitol it’s rushing fast down the banks of the Sacramento River, and 13 miles from the city’s skyline the top of an aged megalith of industry peaks over cottonwood, black walnuts and wild grape along the waterway: It’s dubbed the Old Sugar Mill, and it was built in the Great Depression as a stone and steel tribute to economic hope along California’s port channels.
+When the Delta Breeze is gently moving over the state capitol it’s rushing fast down the banks of the Sacramento River, and 13 miles from the city’s skyline the top of an aged megalith peaks over cottonwood, black walnuts and wild grape along the waterway: It’s dubbed the Old Sugar Mill, and it was built in the Great Depression as a stone and steel tribute to economic hope along California’s port channels.
 Today, the once dormant relic has been sparked to life by a consortium of boutique wineries using vineyards fed by river wind.
 Whether sipping Barberas or swirling Chardonnay in a glass, visitors to the spot experience Clarksburg’s best creativity within a factory’s rising dimensions.
 This month the site is celebrating its ten-year anniversary of being “The Galleria Divina” — or the gallery of the vines.

 It’s just before 5 p.m. and the former husk of the American Crystal Sugar Company is filled with people.
 One of the winemakers moving busily between the wood barrels and crowded bodies is John Carvalho, the man who was first struck with the vision of creating the Old Sugar Mill.
 Carvahlo grew up in the Pocket neighborhood of Sacramento and understood that a vault of broken glass and web-swept bricks was sitting empty along the edge of the river.